coreybb/rhea/README.md

 ## Overview

 Rhea is an overly ambitious iOS- and iPadOS-native code editor, currently in its very early stages of development.
 Our goal is to bring a worthy editor and lightweight development environment to your iPad and iPhone.
-Leveraging remote processing, we overcome platform limitations to deliver a productive coding experience.
+We leverage remote processing to overcome platform limitations in delivering a productive coding experience.

 ⚠️ **Please Note**: Rhea is currently in a pre-alpha state.
 Many features are not yet implemented or fully functional.
 Use at your own risk and expect frequent changes and potential instability.